Video Recording Time At 64GB, 128GB, 256GB, 512GB, 1TB, etc.

 So based on the size of the memory card and the bit rate, how can we calculate the total recording time?

-256 GB are 256 Gigabyte, or 256 billion bytes.
-1 byte has 8 bits, so the capacity in bits is 256*8=2048 Gbits.
-Divide this by 15 Mbits and the result is the number of seconds you can record.
+Your memory card has a capacity of 512 GB.
+That’s 512 Gigabyte, or 512 billion bytes.
+1 byte has 8 bits, so the capacity in bits is 512*8=4096 Gbits.
+Divide this by 15 Mbits (15 million bytes), and the result is the number of seconds you can record.

 So with GB being the card size in GB, Mbps the bit rate in Mbps, and s the recording time in seconds, our formula is